INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 ### Review AUTHORS

-Check that the format is “Name <email>” with one entry per line
+Check that the format is "Name <email>" with one entry per line

 ![](screenshots/authors-file.png)